-Whether you simply want to travel to New Zealand or to participate in the country’s social and economic life on a long-term basis (by studying or working in this country), as a foreigner, you have numerous options.
+Regardless if you just want to visit New Zealand or be a part of the country’s employment market or simply live here on a long-term basis, including for studying purposes, you have multiple options as a foreigner.
 You can immigrate to New Zealand as a foreigner who wants to join his or her family members who already live here or you can arrive here for business purposes.

 Immigration to New Zealand can grant the right to permanently live in this country, but this will depend on the immigration document one has applied for.
 An in-depth presentation on this subject can be offered by our immigration lawyer in New Zealand, who can represent in you in various legal steps you must follow when relocating here.